adolfomunoz/viltrum/doc/integrands.md

 V f(const std::array<F,N>& x)
 ```
 where:
 - `N` is the number of dimensions explored by the function.
-It should be the same number than the dimensions of the integration range that is defined when integrating.
+It should be the same number than the dimensions of the (integration range)[ranges.md] that is defined when integrating.
-- `F` is a floating point value that explores the function.
+- `F` is a floating point value that explores the function (commonly `float` or `double`) and must match the data type of the (integration range)[ranges.md].
 - `V` is the resulting value of the function. `V` needs to have some numeric operations: addition `+`, multiplication by a scalar `*`, division by a scalar `/`...
-In general, floating point numbers and standard numerical algebra arrays (Eigen::Array) comply with this requirements.
+In general, floating point numbers and standard numerical algebra arrays (`Eigen::Array`) comply with this requirements.

 There are several ways in which such an integrand can be defined in C++, and each of them will be illustrated with an working example.
 All of the examples below approximate the volume of a sphere using Monte Carlo integration.